VR Viewer Menu

 Creating VR Camera adds a new VR Camera to the scene.
 The user should place the camera and set its orientation, currently selected VR Camera appears in wireframe mode.

-User can place multiple VR Cameras in the scene, while running the VR experience the user can activate the Camera Teleport mode, by clicking on it, or using the shortcut (4), as shown in the following image
+User can place multiple VR Cameras in the scene, while running the VR Experience the user can activate the Camera Teleport mode, by clicking on it, or using the shortcut (4), as shown in the following image

 VR Camera can also be used in Training Builder, in the Teleport to Camera response block.
-When this response is called, the viewer is moved from the current location to the location of the VR Camera connect to the response block
+When this response is called, the viewer is moved from the current location to the location of the VR Camera connected to the response block

-When moving the viewer to a VR Camera, we can select to align the viewer orientation with the orientation of the VR Camera, this is done by checking the option Apply Orientation in the VR Camera Properties Panel, as shown in the following image
+When moving the viewer to a VR Camera, we can select to align the viewer orientation with the orientation of the VR Camera, this is done by checking the option Apply Orientation in the VR Camera Properties Panel, as shown in the following image:

 VR Camera can also be linked to the Surveillance Plane under the VR Effects menu, to learn more about using VR Camera with a VR Surveillance camera use the following link